raythompsonwebdev/mannering-woocommerce-theme/README.md

 You have been asked to demonstrate your knowledge and eipertise and provide a wide-ranging website demonstrating these services.
 Also to advise on what content is permissible and how best to create their site to enable a quick download on the internet and maintain as small a storage requirement as possible.
 The site must have a minimum of six pages including both internal and external links and a variety of other advanced features, such as rnouse roll-over and links to audio/video features (whether these are stored within the website or externally).

-- The site will consist of a minimum of six pages.
-- Your pages must be laid out using cascading stytesheets (CSS).
-A flexible layout 1!9yta-n9 ernployed with the main content of eich'prg" o..rpying approximatety 85% of the width of the browser window.
-- At the top of each page should be the company name and a company logo.
-A animated gif should be used to create the company togo.
-- Each page should have a suitable tiled background image which should be consistent throughout the site.
-You may either use the oniprovided or using all tools at your disposalto select your own.

-- The home or index page must contain information about the company and its services.

-- Three other pages will list details about specific types of music - Jazz', hip-hop and country.
-Thele pages will each have an appropriate graphical image, You may either use images from the internet or using all tools at your disposal to select your own.

-- There should be a page linked to the supplied database which will allow customers to search for music by artist.
-The search results should be presented in a dynamically generated results page.

-- A feedback page containing a form allowing the collection of customer details and comments.

-- Site navigation should be enhanced by the use of a dynamic navigation bar positioned o1 each page below the company name.
-Text links towards the bottom of each page.

-- Each page should have an email link for enquiries.

-- At the foot of each page insert your name and the date that the page was last updated.

-- Every page should be linked to a single external stylesheet - which co"ntains formatting iristructions for headings, paragraphs and links used throughout the site.

-* Read all of the instructions carefully and complete the tasks in the order given.
-The data is supplied to you as a sqlfile and is named Music.sql.

-* The dynamic navigation bar'should consist of a series of four buttons that demonstrate a reJponse to mouse over by changing both the text and the background coloui.
-The colour scheme should be appropriate for the overall style of the website.

-* The navigation bar should be approximately 20px high by 480px in total length.
-* Create a page in your website and include an embedded video file covering music from an external Source (eg YouTube, Bing etc).
-Ensure the embedded video file can be viewed.

-* Home must tink to the home or index page;
-* Search must link to the database search page;
-* Feedback must link to the feedback form page.
-* Music should not link to a specific page - but, when the user passes a mouse pointer over the button, a drop-down menu should app-ear with links to the following pages. types of music pages.
-On Selection of type the music of that type is listed

-## Task A:
+### Task A:

 ln this task you are required to produce brief design clocumentation for the development of the website.
-You can use the storyboa'rd provided in Appendix A or any other documentation you may have designed previously for this purpose.
-Ensure that your storyboard, or similar, includes the details of the minimum specification provided.
+You can use the storyboard provided in Appendix A or any other documentation you may have designed previously for this purpose.
+Ensure that your storyboard or similar, includes the details of the minimum specification provided.

 Produce a:

 1. brief description or statement of the requirements
 2. structure diagram to show the links between each page of the website